9 Reasons NOT to Take Your Kids to SeaWorld

 Trainers often have no formal education in marine biology.
-Their main purpose is to put on a good show for visitors, not to educate people about the intelligence, social nature, family life, foraging behavior, or habitat of the animals at SeaWorld.
+Their main purpose is to put on a good show for visitors, not to educate people about the intelligence, social nature, family life, foraging behavior, or natural habitat of the animals at SeaWorld.

 Animals are not playthings, and it’s irresponsible and dangerous to teach children that it’s OK to handle wild animals against their will—no matter what the setting is.
 Touch tanks don’t teach kids to ask for permission or even to notice the physical signals that others send when they’re uncomfortable and don’t want to be touched.
 Instead, they teach them to do what they want without considering the feelings of others.

 SeaWorld exploits dolphins’ intelligence by forcing them to learn and perform cheap tricks, which have proved harmful and even fatal to them.

 Animals break their teeth out of sheer frustration.

 Because of extreme stress, anxiety, and frustration, orcas in captivity gnaw at the iron bars and concrete sides of tanks, often breaking their teeth.
 In an attempt to prevent the damaged teeth from getting infected, SeaWorld employees drill holes into them so that they can be flushed out daily for the rest of the animal’s life.
 This procedure is usually performed without sedation and is probably very painful.
 Dental problems are uncommon in orcas living in nature.

 Sunburns have been covered up with black zinc oxide.